idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### The merge or you leaving the team: When a manager leaves

-### Splitting Horizontally vs Verticallly
+### Splitting Horizontally vs Vertically

-When you have multiple teams, and multiple user scenarios you decide to organize horizonatally (each team owns tech solutions, spanning multiple user scenarios), or vertically (each team owns user scenarios, spanning tech solutions).
+When you have multiple teams, and multiple user scenarios you decide to organize horizontally (each team owns tech solutions, spanning multiple user scenarios), or vertically (each team owns user scenarios, spanning tech solutions).

 This is hard, a few thoughts I've gathered:

-Deciding if you split horizonatlly vs vertically is at the highest level asking what you want care more about:
+Deciding if you split horizontally vs vertically is at the highest level asking what you want care more about:

 - customer metrics vs engineering metrics and efficiency.
 - what's best for the customer vs what's best for the platform.